neuralmagic/sparseml/integrations/dbolya-yolact/tutorials/sparsifying_yolact_using_recipes.md

 ## Setting up the data

-Before applying one of the recipes, you must first setup your data and select a pre-trained [SparseZoo-YOLACT] stub
+Before applying one of the recipes, you must first setup your data and select a pre-trained [SparseZoo-YOLACT] model stub.
 The pre-trained model enables pruning and other algorithms to remove the correct redundant information in place of random information.
 Your goal after this is to create a smaller, faster model that recovers to the pre-trained baseline.